What Is The Recommended Feeding Schedule For Tarantulas Of Different Ages?

 After a spiderling molts for the first time, it is important to wait for its exoskeleton to harden fully before offering any prey.
 This process may take a week or two, and attempting to feed a spiderling during this time can result in injury or even death.
 Patience is key when it comes to feeding spiderlings after their first molt.

-See also Can Tarantulas Be Kept In Clear Enclosures, Or Do They Prefer Dark Ones?
+See also Can Tarantulas Be Kept In Enclosures With Automated Feeding Systems?

 Frequency of feeding